timh1203/algorithmDS/femCourses.md

 - people think this is easier but you can be the judge once you've learned both
 - there are no inherent problems with class components
 - hooks do have some limitations compared to class components at the current time
-- `useEffect` and `useState` are going to be your 2 more commonly used hooks
+- `useEffect` and `useState` are going to be your 2 more commonly used hooks, more than 90% of your use cases
 - `useRef` may be used sometimes
 - there are other hooks that you may never have to know